SadwaleShivaji-donet-Hyd/Assignment18/README.md

 ├── Program.cs # Main source code
 ├── input/ # Folder containing original images
 └── output/ # Folder for resized thumbnails

+🖼️ About SixLabors.ImageSharp

+SixLabors.ImageSharp
+ is a fully managed, cross-platform, open-source image processing library for .NET.

+✨ Key Features:

+Supports common formats: JPG, PNG, BMP, GIF, TIFF, WebP

+High-performance and thread-safe

+Cross-platform (Windows, Linux, macOS)

+Provides an easy, fluent API for:

+Loading and saving images

+Resizing, rotating, cropping

+Drawing, color adjustment, and more

+🔧 Why Use It?

+Replaces System.Drawing (which is Windows-only and not supported in modern .NET versions)

+Safe for use in parallel and multi-threaded operations

+Works seamlessly in console, web, and cloud apps